 FDA approves Johnson & Johnson vaccine

-Thailand cleared Johnson & Johnson’s single-shot Covid-19 vaccine for local emergency use, the third manufacturer to win the approval.
+Thailand has cleared Johnson & Johnson’s single-shot Covid-19 vaccine for local emergency use.

-The Food and Drug Administration approved the shots on Thursday, Deputy Prime Minister and Health Minister Anutin Charnvirakul said in a post on Facebook.
+The Food and Drug Administration approved the vaccine on Thursday, Deputy Prime Minister and Health Minister Anutin Charnvirakul said in a post on Facebook.

-Vaccines manufactured by AstraZeneca and Sinovac Biotech were previously approved and are being used in the national inoculation programme.
+Vaccines made by AstraZeneca and Sinovac Biotech were previously approved and are being used in the national inoculation programme.

 The approval showed that Thailand is open to all vaccine manufacturers and is keen to provide more choices to its people, Mr Anutin said.

-So far, more than 5,800 are fully vaccinated and 96,000 more have received their first shots.
+So far, more than 5,800 are fully vaccinated and 96,000 more have received their first jabs.

 The government has so far approved plans to purchase a total of 63 million doses and is in talks to procure an additional 5 million doses from Sinovac, according to officials.
 It aims to inoculate at least 50% of the nation’s population before the end of 2021.

 - approve (verb): to officially agree to a plan, request, etc. - เห็นชอบ, เห็นด้วย